Ardhat/docs/imu.md

 ---

 ### (Inertial Measurement Unit)

 ![image alt text](/media/mpu9250.jpg)

 The IMU is connected to the I2C bus.
-It is mounted at {{<ardhat>}}'s  geographic center to avoid offset errors.
+It is mounted at {{<ardhat>}}s  geographic center to avoid offset errors.
 It consists of an Invensense MPU9250, which provides

 * 3-axis accelerometer
 * 3-axis gyroscope